LivePersonInc/developer-center/pages/documents/data/operational-realtime/methods/sla-histogram.md

 *Example: If the current time is 13:29 and the required time frame is 7 minutes, the API will use 2 buckets: 13:25 and 13:30.
 The time of the collected data is actually not 13:22-13:29, but 13:20-13:29.*

+*Note*: this method is subject to Rate Limiting.
+This means that the maximum number of concurrent requests is limited on the server side.
+As most requests are in milliseconds, the likelihood of your requests actually encountering an issue is rare but should that happen, you can expect to receive a 429 Status Code from the server.

 ### Request

 | Method | URL |